Wonderful Dream (Holidays Are Coming)

-"Wonderful Dream (Holidays are Coming)" is a song by American recording artist Melanie Thornton.
+"Wonderful Dream (Holidays Are Coming)" is a song by American-German recording artist Melanie Thornton.
 It was written by Thornton, Mitchell Lennox, Julien Nairolf, Ben Naftali, Terry Coffey, Jon Nettlesbey, Rich Airis, and Scott Temper and produced by Lennox and Nairolf.
-The song was also featured in a Coca-Cola Christmas promotional campaign.
-It was posthumously released as a single two days after her death in the crash of Crossair Flight 3597.
+The song was also featured in a Coca-Cola Christmas promotional campaign, which makes use of altered lyrics.
+It is Thornton's best selling single to date and is played every Christmas season in Germany.

+The song charted at #3 in both Germany and Switzerland, #5 in Austria, #21 in Slovenia, and #50 in Poland.
+The single eventually certified Double Platinum in both Germany and Austria.

+The song was posthumously released on 26 November 2001, two days after Thornton died in the Crossair Flight 3597 plane crash.
+The song was also featured on the reissue of Thornton's "Ready to Fly" album that was released the same day.